chenrbin/cen3031project/src/backend/README.md

 Only clubName and category are required. clubName must be unique.

 Get /:id to obtain a single club's information

+Get /lookup to search for a club using exact clubName

 Get /find/club to search for a club using a fuzzy search library Returns 404 if no clubs found